returnDanilo/MicrobeBingo/readme.md

 1. Type `!bingoleave` in your chat.
 1. *Done!* The bot will not send messages in your chat anymore.

+### How to use the chatgpt integration

+1. Type `!theheck`.
+1. Wait a few seconds..
+1. *Done!* The bot should reply in chat with a chatgpt to description of the creature on the screen!

 ### Info for developers

 If you want to compile the source code yourself, see instructions [here](development.md).